JagguFT/Alex-Music/README.md

 ## Support

-For assistance or questions, join our [support server](https://dsc.gg/sciencegear).
+For assistance or questions, join our [support server]((https://discord.gg/BEFPkccG2T)).

 ## Contributors

-Muzio is developed and maintained by Science Gear
+ALex Music Is Made By and maintained @jagguft dont claim this as yours

 ## Disclaimer